duck-dynasty/duckbot/.github/contributing_guidelines.md

 #### Summary

 Contributing to Duckbot can be a fun and rewarding experience!
-Before you do contribute please review these guidelines so that consistancy can be maintained.
+Before you contribute, please review these guidelines so that consistancy can be maintained.

 ##### Gitmoji standard